Zee & Co

 SEO implications of a migration project

 Any significant change to the website may affect its SEO.
-Now imagine if you have a website some 8 years in the making, having to transfer it to a new system (don’t be fooled by the name, Magento 1 and 2 are two different very different beasts).
+Now imagine if you have a website some 8 years in the making, having to transfer it to a new system (don’t be fooled by the name, Magento 1 and 2 are two different, very different beasts).

-So, if you’re not paying attention, and planning carefully while being in constant communication with the development team, you may quickly find yourself in trouble.
+So, if you’re not paying attention and planning carefully while being in constant communication with the development team, you may quickly find yourself in trouble.

-Luckily, we have a team of eCommerce SEO experts, who have even written a number of articles on the subject, so made sure to leave no stone unturned, or better yet, no page left behind.
+Luckily, we have a team of eCommerce SEO experts, who have even written a number of articles on the subject, so we made sure to leave no stone unturned, or better yet, no page left behind.
 This blog post on SEO checklist for Magento 2 migration helped us along the way.

 Something old, something new…

-An eCommerce business that has been running for decades, on various platforms, knows their customers.
+An eCommerce business that has been running for decades on various platforms knows their customers.

 Even more importantly, they understand the need to re-confirm that knowledge and to continuously invest in figuring out new ways of satisfying their customers’ needs.
 This is why using some of the proven 3rd party solutions is essential to enhance the eCommerce capabilities of any store.